 The average time required to complete the registration process is greater for internationally trained applicants.
-Internationally trained applicants undergo one of the following registration processes which do not apply to graduates of approved Canadian Respiratory Therapy programs or Respiratory Therapists registered with other Canadian jurisdictions (MRA applicants):
+Internationally trained applicants undergo one of the following registration processes which do not apply to graduates of approved Canadian Respiratory Therapy programs or Respiratory Therapists registered with other Canadian jurisdictions applying under labour mobility legislation:

-- Prior Learning Assessment (applicants have 18 months to complete the process). - Program equivalency review (may take up to six months). - i) If your organization conducts credential assessments: - i.
-Explain how you determine the level (e.g., baccalaureate, master's, Ph.D.) of the credential presented for assessment.
+- Prior Learning Assessment (applicants have 18 months to complete the process). - Program equivalency review (may take up to six (6) months). - i) If your organization conducts credential assessments: